-- For Liberia, up to EUR 0.5 million is set aside for productive use within Standalone Funding Lot #2 and up to EUR 0.5 million within the Mini-/Microgrids Funding Lot #3. - For Zambia, up to EUR 0.5 million is set aside for productive use or higher Tier connections (defined as Tier 3 - 5 connections for commercial and institutional use).
-Pending final approval, this amount is expected to increase with additional funding from Germany (Zambia only).
+Under Funding Lot#8, up to EUR 3.1 million and under Funding Lot#9 up to EUR 1 million are set aside for productive use or higher Tier connections (defined as Tier 3 - 5 connections for commercial and institutional use).
+Both amounts are pending final approval of the expected second contribution expected to be made available by the Danish Ministry of Foreign Affairs (Danida) for the Uganda Country Programme.

-Annex C describes the BGFA1 technology requirements.
-Productive use equipment eligible for funding under BGFA1 is detailed in Annex D. Any funds set aside for the above purposes but which cannot be allocated to ESPs' provision of productive use components will be reallocated back into the Funding Windows and Funding Lots within each of the three respective Country Programmes.
+Annex C describes the BGFA3 technology requirements.
+Productive use equipment eligible for funding under BGFA3 is detailed in Annex D. Any funds set aside for the above purposes, but which cannot be allocated to ESPs' provision of productive use components, will be re-allocated back to the respective Funding Windows and Funding Lots.

-Whilst Sweden and Germany are committed to funding the above-described Funding Windows, Funding Lots and set-asides for productive use, further negative impacts of COVID-19 may necessitate adjustments in these funding opportunities.
+Whilst Denmark and Sweden are committed to funding the above-described Funding Windows, Funding Lots and set-asides for productive use, further negative impacts of COVID-19 may necessitate adjustments in these funding opportunities.

-1.4 Application process
+1.4.
+Application process

-The BGFA1 application process is divided into two stages:
+The BGFA3 application process is divided into two stages: